Open Accessibility Menu

 Personal interests:

 Spending time outdoors with family and friends.
-I enjoy hiking, skiing, and camping.
-I love discovering new music and playing guitar.
+I enjoy skiing on Mt.
+Hood and finding new locations in the PNW for backpacking adventures.

 (back to top)